Toolbar UI

 How to overwrite all inputs at once?

-In some application you may want to change available properties for selected element.
-Following Custom Element Example you can make your own React component for any available element.
+Following Custom Element Example, you can make your own React component for any available element.

 Example: